NREL/OCHRE/docs/source/ModelingApproach.rst

 Solar PV
 --------

-Solar photovoltaics (PV) is modeled using PySAM, a python wrapper for the System Advisory Model (SAM).
-Standard values are used for the PV model, although the user can select the PV system capacity, the tilt angle, and the orientation.
+Solar photovoltaics (PV) is modeled using PySAM, a python wrapper for the System Advisory Model (SAM), using the PVWatts module.
+Standard values are used for the PV model, although the user must select the PV system capacity and can specify the tilt angle, azimuth, and inverter properties.

 PV can be externally controlled through a direct setpoint for real and reactive power.
 The user can define an inverter size and a minimum power